OmniGraffle

 OmniGraffle is a diagramming and digital illustration application for macOS and iOS created by The Omni Group.

 Uses

 OmniGraffle is used to create graphics and visuals.
 The application features several design tools, along with a drag-and-drop WYSIWYG interface and a notes function that annotate and create specification documentation for prototypes and mockups.

-While OmniGraffle can produce graphics and visuals, it is often used as a tool to create content maps, screen flows, and wire frames.
+While OmniGraffle can produce graphics and visuals, it is often used as a tool to create content maps, screen flows, and wireframes.
 Visuals are often referred to as "graffles."

 Application resources and tools

 OmniGraffle design tools include canvases, templates, stencils, vector drawings, and grid guides.
 Other features include auto layout and document management.